Powered By Blogger

 Well, sort of.

 BLOOD AND LACE is a very, very low budget horror film starring Melody Patterson as the "not quite 21" year old Elly Masters (21 being the legal age in this unnamed state) who is orphaned when her mother is brutally murdered in her sleep by a hammer-wielding psycho.
-Not knowing who her father is, Patterson has nowhere to go except the Deere Orphanage, run by the icy Gloria Grahame and creepy handyman Len "Uncle Leo!"
+Since her mother took the identity of Patterson's father to her early grave, Melody has nowhere to go except the Deere Orphanage, run by icy Gloria Grahame and creepy handyman Len "Uncle Leo!"
 Lesser.
-Grahame has a shady financial arrangement with the county that she will stop at nothing---literally, nothing---to preserve.
-While police detective Vic Tayback investigates the crime, and shows more than just a passing interest in the young girl's welfare, Patterson is having repeated nightmares about the crime that increasingly seem real.

 The lack of funding hurts, in particular with the makeup and the soundtrack, which consists entirely of music that was probably recorded at least two decades before this film was shot.
 There's a good laugh to be had early as Tayback explains that he's a plainclothes detective because "none of the married men wanted the hours".
 It's much more likely that he's a plainclothes detective because the budget wouldn't allow for an authentic police car or uniform, since we never see either!
 Hell, even PLAN 9 FROM OUTER SPACE had that much.